 HMRC allows fundraising organisations to utilise more than one Gift Aid agent and to claim Gift Aid themselves.

-A 5% (+VAT) fee is therefore automatically added to the charitable project amount sought (including Gift Aid).
+A 5% (+VAT) fee is therefore automatically added to the charitable project/appeal amount sought (including Gift Aid).

 See our Terms & Conditions for further details.